Sebas1245/Tipster/README.md

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [X] A slider to set the tip percentage more easily.

 ## Video Walkthrough